SeqROCTM: A Matlab toolbox for the analysis of Sequence of Random Objects driven by Context Tree Models: Illustrative example: Retrieving the structure of probabilistic sequences from EEG data

 We are now ready to invoke the model selection functions.
 The values of the parameters required by this function are specified in the source code.

 Figure \ref{fig:context_trees_volunteers} shows the context tree retrieved from the EEG data of each participant.

 It can be seen that for one of the participants the retrieved context tree is the same that the one generating the sequence of stimuli.
 For the other two participants, the recovered tree differs from the stimuli tree by one branch.
-More details on the discussion about this kind of experiment can be found in \cite{Hernandez:20}.
+More details about this experiment can be found in the Discussion section of \cite{Hernandez:21}.